Starter Guide to Requirements Management

 Enter the Git URL (for example: https://gitlab.com/<GitLab-user-name>/mil-std-498-dids.git), select the location of the new directory you have just created in the previous step, and hit OK.

-3. Initialize Git Repository:
+3. Create Project and Initialize Git Repository:

 Create Project dialog in ReqView

-In the Create Project dialog, enter the following information:
+In the Create Project dialog:

 1. Choose Blank in the Template section.